sevbesau/dotfiles/README.md

 ## Dependencies

-Note: this list is not exhaustive, but gives a high level overview of the software my setup uses
+Note: this list is not exhaustive, but gives a shallow high level overview of the software my setup uses

 ### Software